Th0rr/GeoInt-Localisator/README.md

 # GeoIntLocalisator
- Simple scrapping tool in Python 3 using selenium to find quickly the distance between two generic locations (supermarket, store...)
+ Simple scrapping tool in Python 3 using selenium to find quickly the distance between two unknown generic locations (supermarket, store...)

- Typically used for GeoInt on a picture with two stores visually detectables.
+ Typically used for GeoInt on a picture where you can recognize two generic element in the background (ie a park and a store).
  This tools does not use an API.

 # Features